-Newsletters are published weekly on a Friday.
+Newsletters are published fortnightly on a Friday.
 Newsletters are emailed to families in line with our Enviroschool philosophy.
 Please see the office if you would like to receive a hard copy.
 They are also uploaded onto the website.

 Individual class notices are placed on the class website.
 The class links are on the website.